 Public Health Microbiologist I

-This examination is being given to fill one part-time temporary vacancies in the Public Health Services Department and to establish an eligible referral pool which may be used to fill future vacancies.
-These positions will assist in the County's response to the COVID-19 local health emergency.
-The positions are expected to last up to 6 months.
+This examination is being given to fill two full-time vacancies in the Public Health Services Department and to establish an eligible list which may be used to fill future vacancies.
+There may also be part-time and/or temporary opportunities available.

 Public Health Services Department